 Probably so.
 And the pattern could hold true for fall allergies as well.
 A study published in the Proceedings of the National Academy of Sciences found that the length of ragweed season in various areas of the country increased by as much as 27 days between 1995 and 2009.
 The culprit?
 Climate change, the researchers said.

-"The seasons are getting longer—they're starting earlier and pollens are getting released earlier," says Stanley Fineman, MD, president-elect of the American College of Allergy, Asthma and Immunology and an allergist at the Atlanta Allergy and Asthma Clinic.
+"The seasons are getting longer," says Stanley Fineman, MD, president-elect of the American College of Allergy, Asthma and Immunology and an allergist at the Atlanta Allergy and Asthma Clinic.
 "And not only is there warmer weather, there tends to be more CO2 in atmosphere."
-CO2, or carbon dioxide, feeds plants and leads to a greater release of pollen, and sometimes that pollen is more potent and more allergenic than it was when there was less CO2 in the atmosphere.
+CO2, or carbon dioxide, from greenhouse-gas emissions, feeds plants and leads to a greater release of pollen, and sometimes that pollen is more potent and more allergenic than it was when there was less CO2 in the atmosphere.

-Ironically, one solution for resolving both climate change and the worsening allergies it causes is the painfully high gas prices we've all had to pay recently.
-Numerous surveys have shown that as prices rise, sales of gasoline decline.
-That means people are driving less and their cars are spewing fewer pollutants, including CO2, into the air.
+Another culprit?
+Pollution, both from climate-changing greenhouse gases and more day-to-day sources like our cars.
 "Studies have shown that if we can reduce the amount of pollution and exhaust fumes, we can reduce the problems that people with allergies and asthma have," Dr. Fineman says.
 "It's less likely to cause flare-ups."